inference-sh/sdk-python/README.md

         pass
 ```

-The app lifecycle has three main methods:
+app lifecycle has three main methods:
-- `setup()`: Called when the app starts, use it to initialize models
+- `setup()`: called when the app starts, use it to initialize models
-- `run()`: Called for each inference request
+- `run()`: called for each inference request
-- `unload()`: Called when shutting down, use it to free resources
+- `unload()`: called when shutting down, use it to free resources